Poland

 Birthgap Retirement Indicator (BRI)

-The Birthgap Retirement Indicator (BRI) for Poland reached 50.9% in 2024, marking a significant increase of 5.9 percentage points from the previous year.
-Over the past five years, the BRI has shown a consistent upward trend, averaging 36.6% between 2020 and 2024.
-This figure is considerably higher than the average from the 1970s, which stood at -60.4%, representing a rise of approximately 111.4 percentage points.
-On a global scale, Poland holds the 8th position among 35 countries, while within Europe, it ranks 5th out of 30, indicating one of the continent's highest BRI values.
+The Birthgap Retirement Indicator in Poland reached 50.9% in 2024, marking a significant increase of 5.9 percentage points from the previous year.
+Over the past five years, the BRI has shown an upward trend, averaging 36.6% between 2020 and 2024.
+This current level stands considerably higher than the 1970s average of -60.4%, representing a rise of about 111.4 percentage points.
+On the global stage, Poland holds the 8th position out of 35 countries for this metric, and within Europe, it ranks 5th among 30 countries, indicating one of the continent's highest BRI values.

 Source: Eurostat; Human Fertility Database.